That’s the question I posed to Terry.

 He told me he was, so I shared some general information on franchising and encouraged him to read a few informational articles, so he could get a feel for the franchise business.
 He definitely seemed enthusiastic about the idea of being his own boss.

-In addition to the franchise article reading I suggested, I sent him over to my other website, Franchise Business University, to signup for my free online course, “A Proper Introduction To Franchising.”
+In addition to the franchise article reading I suggested, I encouraged him to take my free online course, “A Proper Introduction To Franchising.”
 I knew he’d like the information included, plus I wanted him to take the franchise compatibility quiz that’s included in the course.
 (The quiz is a great way for people to determine if they’d be a good fit for franchise ownership.)

 Terry agreed to read a few articles about owning a franchise, and he told me that he would signup for the franchise course.
 I followed up with him a few days later to discuss the results of his quiz, and to talk to him about the franchise ownership consultations I offer.